KNTH: Salem Acquires KENR

 Salem Communications purchased KENR in the mid-1990s and broadcast brokered ethnic programming for the first few years.
-In 2000, Salem sold KKHT 106.9 (now KHPT) to Cox broadcasting for $80 million, plus five other Cox radio stations in other cities.
+In 2000, Salem sold KKHT 106.9 (now KHPT) to the Cox Media Group for $80 million, plus five other Cox radio stations in other cities.

-Salem then moved the Christian talk format and call letters from 106.9 to AM 1070, which became "1070 The Word, KKHT".
-In 2002, Salem purchased 100.7 FM from Univision and moved the Christian talk format and call letters to 100.7.
-Thus, it became "100.7 The Word, KKHT", as it currently remains.
-At the same time, Salem flipped AM 1070 to the Salem news/talk format as "Newstalk 1070 KNTH".
-Former KNUZ and KILT air personality Chuck Tiller is the morning announcer on KNTH.
-He also does local news commentary on Bill Bennett's "Morning In America."
+Salem then moved the Christian talk and teaching format and call letters from 106.9 to AM 1070, which became "1070 The Word, KKHT".
+In 2002, Salem purchased 100.7 FM in Lumberton from Univision and moved the Christian talk format and call letters to 100.7.
+Thus, it became "100.7 The Word, KKHT".
+At the same time, Salem flipped AM 1070 to the Salem's talk radio format as "Newstalk 1070 KNTH".
+Former KNUZ and KILT air personality Chuck Tiller served as KNTH's morning announcer and newscaster on Bill Bennett's Morning In America wake-up show.